 - Extreme and uncontrollable circumstances

-- Lack of control over the availability to CEHRT
+- Lack of control over the availability of CEHRT

 - Decertified EHR technology